Swirln/Novetus/README.md

 # Novetus
 ## Corescripts
 This branch include the corescripts from 2012-2014.
-ONLY the late 2013 corescripts are signed (thanks, MAO).
-Private key not included.
+CoreScripts not signed.
 - 2012
 - 2013
   - Late 2013 corescripts